garbledhamster/joesaverage.blog/posts/0039_whim-hoff.md

-I'll provide a step-by-step guide on performing a perfect Wim Hof breath, followed by a blockquote detailing the physiological mechanics behind each phase of the breath.

 # How to Perform a Perfect Wim Hof Breath

 **Overview:** The Wim Hof Method involves a deep breathing technique that includes a full inhale, a breath hold, and a controlled exhale.
 Below is a step-by-step guide for a single breath cycle, followed by a breakdown of what happens in your body during each phase (inhalation, retention, exhalation).